Infinite volume Gibbs states and metastates of the random field mean-field spherical model: Main results

 Let $\{ v_{k,n}^h \}_{k=3}^n$ be an orthonormal basis of $\left( W_n^h \right)^\perp$, where $\left( W_n^h \right)^\perp$ is the orthogonal complement of $W_n^h $.
 Let $O^h_n$ be the orthogonal change of coordinates $O^h_n : \mathbb{R}^n \to \mathbb{R}^n$ given by $\left( O^h_n(\phi) \right)_1 = \left< w_{1,n}, \phi \right>$, $\left( O^h_n(\phi) \right)_2 = \left< w^h_{2,n}, \phi \right>$, and $\left( O^h_n(\phi) \right)_k = \left< v_{k,n}^h, \phi \right>$ for $k=3,...,n$.
 Using this change of coordinates and the hyperspherical change of coordinates, formally, we have

 where $z = (x,y) \in \mathbb{R}^2$, $\lvert \mathbb{S}^{n - 3}\rvert$ is the integral over the angular coordinates of the $n-3$-dimensional unit sphere, and $B(0,1) \subset \mathbb{R}^2$ is the $2$-dimensional unit sphere.
-Let us remark that if $m_n^{h, \perp} = 0$, then it follows that $h_n$ is a vector with equal components and the calculation is the same as for the standard mean-field spherical model in \cite{Kastner2006}. \\ \\ To accompany this formal calculation, we present the following fundamental lemma concerning the rigorous calculations associated with the $\delta$-function in this model. \begin{lemma} Suppose that $h$ satisfies $m_n^{h, \perp} \not = 0$. \\ \\ It follows that
+This formal calculation leading to \Cref{partition_formal} is given a rigorous proof in \Cref{can_rep}. \\ \\ Let us remark that if $m_n^{h, \perp} = 0$, then it follows that $h_n$ is a vector with equal components and the calculation is the same as for the standard mean-field spherical model in \cite{Kastner2006}.
+This is why the standard mean-field spherical model concerns a homogeneous external field while the model present in the paper concerns an inhomogeneous external field.
+From here on out, whenever we refer to an external field, we mean an inhomogeneous external field unless otherwise stated.